mltlachac/EMU/README.md

 Welcome to the repo for the EMU paper.

 To install the required python packages for the programs in this repo:
-1. change working directory to the /EMU
+1. change working directory to /EMU
 2. pip install -r requirements.txt

 # Contents: